I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 That's going to have to be phase two of this.

-But the first phase is looking fairly good on the military battleground at least.
+But the first phase is looking fairly good on the military battleground, at least.

 Right, it is.

-Um that's the strategy.
+And that's the strategy.

-So the strategy is uh alteration has been has been good.
+So the strategery alteration has been good.

-It's a political situation, the political situation is a political situation, it's just the political situation.
+The political situation is a political situation.

 Let's go to Soundbite 8.

-Carl Levin, uh CNN's late edition, a montage of his Remarks, and by the way, we have repeated nothing in this montage.
+And by the way, we have repeated nothing in this montage.

 The whole purpose of the surge was to give the Iraqi political leaders the breathing space to reach a political settlement.